 Our staff provides all routine pipeline operations, maintenance, and system evaluation.
-Work orders and reports are generated during these activities and entered into our Management Information System.
-The information is then utilized to assess the collection system’s operational condition and requirements.
+Work orders and reports generated during these activities are entered in MetroConnects’ asset management program Cityworks, enabling Metro to assess the collection system’s operational condition and requirements.

 Metro’s program of operation and rehabilitation complies with the regulations of the South Carolina Department of Health and Environmental Control (SCDHEC), the guidelines and intent of the Environmental Protection Agency (EPA), Region 4 Capacity, Management, Operation and Maintenance (CMOM) Program and includes the following:

-- A Capacity Assurance Program to evaluate existing capacities of gravity sewer mains and pump stations.
+- Capacity Assurance Program — Evaluates existing capacities of gravity sewer mains and pump stations.
 Metro’s program meets the requirements of SCHEC’s Regulation R.61-67, Standards for Wastewater Facility Construction.

-- An Operations and Maintenance Program including line cleaning, rights of way clearing, pumping facility inspections, and system capacity management.
-Metro’s Operation and Maintenance Summary (below) provides goals or milestones established each year and the result of the previous year efforts and accomplishments.
+- Operations and Maintenance Program — Provides goals or milestones established each year by Metro’s Operations and Maintenance based on the results of the previous year’s efforts and accomplishments.

-- A current and maintained Geographical Information System/Maintenance Management System (GIS/MMS) defining and documenting the collection system inventory and work history which supports the rating and assets management system.
+- Geographical Information System/Maintenance Management System (GIS/MMS) — Provides up-to-date documentation for defining collection system inventory and work history, which supports the condition rating and assets management system.

-- A Flow Monitoring Program to address and reduce inflow and infiltration (I/I) within Metro’s collection system.
-Flow monitoring is accomplished in accordance with regionally adopted procedures and reporting standards.
-The Peak Hourly Discharges are evaluated using the Renewable Water Resources ReWa Performance Standards Committee Memorandum.
-I/I reduction quantities are calculated annually (weather permitting).
+- Flow Monitoring Program — Established to address and reduce inflow and infiltration (I/I) within Metro’s collection system, flow monitoring allows Metro to report and calculate its I/I reduction annually (weather permitting).

-Metro utilizes a consulting engineer to review Sanitary Sewer Evaluation Survey data obtained by Metro staff.
-The consulting engineer applies a level of condition to each sewer line evaluated and reviews this information with Metro staff.
-Together, we prioritize repairs and identify rehabilitation projects.
+Metro utilizes a consulting engineer to review Sanitary Sewer Evaluation Survey data obtained by Metro staff to assess the conditions of Metro’s sanitary system.
+Using this information, Metro is able to prioritize repairs and identify rehabilitation projects.
 These projects are budgeted and advertised for construction.
-When information indicates the necessity for immediate or emergency repair or replacement of pipelines or appurtenances, Metro calls upon our yearly maintenance contract to complete the repair (Find and Fix Program).
+When information indicates the necessity for immediate or emergency repair or replacement of pipelines or appurtenances, Metro calls upon our yearly maintenance contract to complete the repair.

 Metro’s commitment to continue to provide the highest level of operation and maintenance is illustrated by our sustained planning and funding of collection system rehabilitation projects.
-The District has spent an average of $2,000,000 per year in each of the last five years on our rehabilitation program.
-Our future financial planning dedicates $2,000,000 per year for the next ten years to accomplish our collection system rehabilitation goals.
+On average, Metro spends about $2 million per year on rehabilitation.
+Our future financial planning dedicates $2 million per year for the next 10 years to accomplish our collection system rehabilitation goals.